You are here

 The Back Story: The University Mace

-UNLV's commencement ceremonies will be held at 9 a.m. and 2 p.m.
-Saturday, May 13.
+UNLV's commencement ceremonies will be held at 4 p.m.
+December 19..
 Join us in congratulating our newest alumni in social media with #UNLVGrad.
 For full ceremony details, visit the commencement website.

 The ceremonial maces that today lend authority and gravitas to such formal occasions as commencement descend from an ancient weapon dating back to 12,000 B.C.
 UNLV's mace is in its infancy by those standards.